localvoid/kivi/README.md

 - Code that is easier to debug is more important than API.
 - Javascript engine optimization priorities: V8, JSC, Chakra, SpiderMonkey.
 - Web browser engine optimization priorities: WebKit/Blink, other.

+## Roadmap

+- Seamless integration with actors running in web workers.